sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Communication.md

 <br><br>

-**Use the `OnAfterRenderAsync` or `OnAfterRender` methods to manipulate components via references after the component has finished rendering**
+### Use the `OnAfterRenderAsync` or `OnAfterRender` methods to manipulate components via references after the component has finished rendering.

 Variables that hold references to components via `@ref` attribute are only populated after the component is rendered and its output includes the component element.